Mc-Zen/tidy/src/show-example.typ

-/// Takes given code and both shows it and previews the result of its evaluation.
-///
-/// The code is by default shown in the language mode `lang: typc` (typst code)
-/// if no language has been specified.
-Code in typst markup lanugage (`lang: typ`)
-/// is automatically evaluated in markup mode.
-///
-/// - code (raw): Raw object holding the example code.
-/// - scope (dictionary): Additional definitions to make available for the evaluated
-///          example code.
+/// Default example layouter.
-/// - dir (direction): Direction for laying out the code and preview boxes.
-/// - preamble (str): Code to prepend to the snippet.
-This can for example be used to configure imports.
-/// - ratio (int): Configures the ratio of the widths of the code and preview boxes.
-/// - scale-preview (auto, ratio): How much to rescale the preview.
-If set to auto, the the preview is scaled to fit the box.
-/// - inherited-scope (dictionary): Definitions that are made available to the entire parsed
-///          module.
-This parameter is only used internally.
-/// - code-block (function): The code is passed to this function.
-Use this to customize how the code is shown.
-/// - preview-block (function): The preview is passed to this function.
-Use this to customize how the preview is shown.
-/// - col-spacing (length): Spacing between the code and preview boxes.
-#let show-example(
+#let layout-example(
+  /// Code to display.
+  /// -> raw
   code,

-  scope: (:),
+  /// Rendered preview.
+  /// -> content
+  preview,

+  /// Direction for laying out the code and preview boxes.
+  /// -> direction
   dir: ltr,

-  preamble: "",
+  /// Configures the ratio of the widths of the code and preview boxes.
+  /// -> int
   ratio: 1,

+  /// How much to rescale the preview.
+If set to auto, the the preview is scaled to fit the box.
+  /// -> auto | ratio
   scale-preview: auto,

-  mode: auto,
-  inherited-scope: (:),
+  /// The code is passed to this function.
+Use this to customize how the code is shown.
+  /// -> function
   code-block: block,

+  /// The preview is passed to this function.
+Use this to customize how the preview is shown.
+  /// -> function
   preview-block: block,

+  /// Spacing between the code and preview boxes.
+  /// -> length
-  col-spacing: 5pt,
+  col-spacing: 5pt
-  ..options
 ) = {
-  let content = code.text
-  let displayed-code = code.text.split("\n").filter(x => not x.starts-with(">>>")).join("\n")
-  let executed-code = code.text.split("\n").map(x => x.trim(">>>", at: start)).join("\n")

-  let lang = if code.has("lang") { code.lang } else { "typc" }
-  if mode == auto {
-    if lang == "typ" { mode = "markup" }
-    else { mode = "code" }
-  }
-  if mode == "markup" and not code.has("lang") {
-    lang = "typ"
-  }
-  if mode == "code" {
-    preamble = ""
-  }
-  code = raw(displayed-code, lang: lang, block: true) if code.has("block") and code.block == false {
-    // code = raw(code.text, lang: lang, block: true)
-  }

-  let preview = [#eval(preamble + executed-code, mode: mode, scope: scope + inherited-scope)]

   let preview-outer-padding = 5pt
   let preview-inner-padding = 5pt